furryboffin/obagg/README.md

   the identical book is pushed to the aggregator.
 To reduce the number of duplicate messages being sent out of the aggregator, one should implement a comparrison check between the cached book and the newly received book, if there are no changes, there is no need to send out the aggregated book.
+One would need to confirm that such an addition did not add a significant delay to the processing time in order to minimize latency as much as possible.